Halloween ghost biscuits

 Costs: Cheap as chips

-Our mummy blogger Anneliese says: 'So it's that time of year when all the pumpkins, plastic spiders and spooky ghosts start to spring up in the shops and the cobwebs in our house are suddenly in fashion!
+Halloween biscuits are a staple of any Halloween banquet and our mummy blogger Anneliese has come up with the perfect ghost biscuits recipe - they're just as delicious as they are spooky!
+These Halloween biscuits makes 8 biscuits and they only take 32 mins from scratch.
+She says: 'So it's that time of year when all the pumpkins, plastic spiders and spooky ghosts start to spring up in the shops and the cobwebs in our house are suddenly in fashion!
 Halloween is also a great time to get creative in the kitchen as most children love making creepy cakes and bakes.
-These simple ghost biscuits were a real hit with my boys and were so easy to make.
+These simple Halloween biscuits were a real hit with my boys and were so easy to make.
 They are perfect for when you have limited time for decoration but want an effective result.
 Schools often have Halloween parties and these ghost biscuits would be a great TREAT to take along!'

 - 90g unsalted butter, softened